LeifBloomquist/MultiRogueLike/Docs/U64ClientSetup.md

 *This version is specific to the [Ultimate 64 or 1541 Ultimate-II+ cartridge from Gideon's Logic](https://ultimate64.com/).*

 1. Download the client PRG from [here](https://bit.ly/33ePtce)

-2. **The U64 must be configured to have no virtual cartridges attached.**

-3. Configure the U64 network settings as usual, DHCP is fine.

-4. Setting the virtual CPU to > 1 MHz will download the game faster but gives no other advantage :-)

-5. Write the client PRG to the Ultimate 64.
+2. Write the client PRG to the Ultimate 64.
 It is standalone, it can be run from the main filesystem or inside a D64.

+3. **The U64/UII+ must be configured to have no virtual cartridges attached.**

+4. **The Ultimate Command Interface must be Enabled.**

+5. Configure the U64 network settings as usual, DHCP is fine.

+6. Setting the virtual CPU to > 1 MHz will download the game faster but gives no other advantage :-)

-6. Run the PRG from the Ultimate 64 File menu
+7. Run the PRG from the Ultimate 64 File menu.
+It will download the rest of the game and start automatically.
+Login when prompted.

-7. Have fun and explore!
+8. Have fun and explore!
 The good stuff starts on the second level...